PrzeChoj/gips/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have:
+In this version I have changed the following:

+* Added reference paper to DESCRIPTION file.
-* Change the URL in README.md from https://codecov.io/gh/PrzeChoj/gips?branch=main to https://app.codecov.io/gh/PrzeChoj/gips?branch=main
+* Uncommented examples.
+Change to \dontrun{} and \donttest{} accordingly.

 ## Test environments